eugenia1984/english/glossary.md

 - **inactive** is used to describe a state of not being active or engaged in physical movement.
 It can refer to a lack of physical activity or any kind of action.

-- **it is true**: is used to confirm or agree with what someone else said.
+- **It is true**: is used to confirm or agree with what someone else said.
 It means that something is correct or factual.

+- **It’s nice to**: is used to express a positive sentiment or feeling about something or someone.
 ---

 ## <img width="28" height="28" src="https://img.icons8.com/emoji/28/united-kingdom-emoji.png" alt="united-kingdom-emoji"/> K